skyler544/fprog-drawing-program/README.md

 This application is containerized with Docker.
 The `Makefile` provides a quick interface for starting and stopping the application.

-- `make` --- Build the Docker image and start the application
+- `make` --- Build the Docker image and start the application.
+- `make shell` --- Open the container's shell.
 - `make stop` --- Stop the running container.
 - `make clean` --- Stop the running container, then remove it and the built image.